AriaMinaei/pretty-monitor/README.md

 wn().then(function(){
 	// this will throw an error and cause a rejection which won't be handled.
-	// Pretty Monitor will log this rejection to the console. someNonExistingFunction();
+	// PrettyMonitor will log this rejection to the console. someNonExistingFunction();
 });
 ```